 (4) The fee referred to in subregulation (3)(b) is not refundable.

+(5) For the purposes of section 24(2)(a) of the Act, the requirements are that —

-(5) If the Board provides advice under subregulation (2)(b), based on relevant information provided to the Board, that a person would be a fit and proper person to be registered, then the person is to be taken to be a fit and proper person to be registered for the period of 5 years from the date of the advice.
+(a) the Board has provided advice under subregulation (2)(b) to the person that, taking into account the relevant information provided to the Board, the person would be a fit and proper person to be registered; and

-(6) Subregulation (5) does not apply in respect of a person if, when assessing an application for registration made by the person, more relevant information is available to the Board than the relevant information on which the advice of the Board was based.
+(b) the advice was provided to the person within 5 years before the day on which the Board receives the registration application.

+[(6) deleted]

+[Regulation 19 amended: SL 2023/194 r.
+20.]

 20. Registration cards

 (1) This regulation applies if the Board implements a registration card system for teachers.